Northwest Conifers

 Needles: Long, flat scales

-Cones: 1" long, shaped like a duck's bill
+Cones: Shaped like a duck's bill

 Bark: Brown, deep furrows